 At the other end of the spectrum, you can simply sit on some wood benches and sip on some cold beer made on the premises at Havana’s original microbrewery.
 There’s an indoor beer hall, but people watching on the square is where it’s at.

-When it’s time to stumble home and you’ve exhausted the last of your energy on the dance floor and your voice is hoarse from talking to newfound friends, make sure your bed is clean and cosy by booking your stay with Casa Particular in Havana.
+When it’s time to stumble home (or you can take a taxi) and you’ve exhausted the last of your energy on the dance floor and your voice is hoarse from talking to newfound friends, make sure your bed is clean and cosy by booking your stay with Casa Particular in Havana.